cheminfo/nmr-displayer-docs/docs/processing/README.md

 # User manual

-The software _NMR Displayer_ offersallows NMR users the possibility to open upimport their own NMR spectra, process the raw spectra, and edit the spectra.
+The software _NMR Displayer_ allows NMR users to import their NMR spectra, process the raw spectra, and edit the spectra.

 ## Access the program